Averie Collins

-Averie Ann Collins (born March 3, 1997) is an American professional soccer player who plays as a forward.
+Averie Ann Collins (born March 3, 1997) is an American former professional soccer player who played as a forward.
+She played college soccer for the Stanford Cardinal and the Washington State Cougars before being selected by the Washington Spirit in the second round of the 2020 NWSL College Draft.

 Early life

 Collins is the daughter of Lisa and Shane Collins.
 Her father was a defensive end for the Washington Redskins from 1992 to 1994.

-High school

-Collins grew up in Bozeman, Montana where she played both soccer and basketball for Bozeman High School.
+She grew up in Bozeman, Montana where she played both soccer and basketball for Bozeman High School.
 During her junior year, Collins led Montana in both goals in soccer as well as rebounds in basketball.
 As a freshman, Collins and her team won the Montana Class AA soccer state championship.
 She was a two-time NSCAA Montana Player of the Year and she was named the Gatorade Montana Player of the Year as a senior.
 Collins finished her high school career with 57 goals and 29 assists.

+College career

-Stanford University (2015–2018)
+Stanford Cardinal

 Collins attended Stanford University where she played three seasons for the Cardinal and majored in Management Science & Engineering.

-As a freshman at Stanford University, Collins appeared as a substitute in 19 games for the Cardinal.
+As a freshman, she appeared as a substitute in 19 games for the Cardinal.
 She scored three goals, including a game-winning goal in overtime against Washington State University as well as a goal against San Jose State University in the first round of the NCAA Tournament.
 Stanford advanced to the quarterfinal round where the team fell to Duke after a penalty kick shootout.

-The following year she played in each of the Cardinal's 21 games and made 7 starts.
+The following year, she played in each of the Cardinal's 21 games and made 7 starts.
 Collins scored five goals, including two game-winning goals, and made 5 assists.
 During Collins' junior season she made one start and 17 appearances for the Cardinal, scoring two goals and one assist to help Stanford's championship-winning run.
 She redshirted her senior season in 2018.
 She closed out her career at Stanford with 10 goals, 5 assists, one national championship, and three Pac-12 titles.

-Washington State University (2019)
+Washington State Cougars

 Collins graduated from Stanford in spring 2019 and decided to pursue an MBA at Washington State University where she played for the Cougars during the fall 2019 season.
 She started all 24 games for WSU and played as a midfielder, scoring 6 goals and making 5 assists.
 Collins scored two game-winning goals and made two game-winning assists.